arbrad/ScaleAnalysis/README.md

 Structure: src contains

- - lib.py, which contains the core concepts (vertices, polygons, tessellations, Voronoi tessellations) and analyses (axial bias, perpendicularity and bisectionality, convex program to find optimal generators, random uniform perturbation that preserves convexity, statistical analyses)
+ - lib.py, which contains the core concepts (vertices, polygons, tessellations, Voronoi tessellations) and analyses (axial bias, perpendicularity and bisectionality, convex program to find optimal generators, random uniform perturbation that preserves convexity)
   - scale2tess.py, which contains the UI code to construct tessellations and perform the analyses
   - sim.py, which explores a noisy variant of the Schnakenberg diffusion-reaction equation that produces what we're seeing in noisy regions of amniote scales